🏠

 Shop The Look:

-1. Cream linen sofa with nailhead trim and curved arms
+1. Cream linen sofa nailhead trim curved arms

-2. Black wrought iron coffee table with glass top
+2. Black wrought iron glass top coffee table

-3. Distressed white media console with black iron hardware
+3. Distressed white media console black iron hardware

 4. Black and white toile upholstered accent chairs

-8. White linen curtains with black iron rods
+8. White linen curtains black iron curtain rods

-9. Vintage-style black and white toile wall art prints
+9. Black and white toile wall art prints vintage

 DIY Paint Transformation